Ricardo Feller: Switch to Porsche (2025–)

 Following 2024, Feller officially parted ways with Audi, joining Porsche as a contracted driver.
 Feller was initially set to stay on the DTM grid with his new manufacturer, taking on a program with Allied Racing, however the team shuttered its program prior to the start of the season.
-In late March, it was announced that Land Motorsport would field a single Audi for Feller, keeping both Feller and Audi on the DTM grid for 2025.
-Feller supplemented his DTM program with a GT World Challenge Europe campaign with Bronze Cup team Lionspeed GP, joining Patrick Kolb and Gabriel Rindone in the Endurance Cup.
+In late March, it was announced that Land-Motorsport would field a single Audi R8 LMS Evo II for Feller, keeping both Feller and Audi on the DTM grid for 2025.
+Feller supplemented his DTM program with a GT World Challenge Europe campaign with Bronze Cup team Lionspeed GP, sharing a Porsche 911 GT3 R (992) with Patrick Kolb and Gabriel Rindone in the Endurance Cup.
 Feller paired up with Rindone for the season's Sprint Cup.

 Formula E

 In May 2024, Feller would make his Formula E debut in the Berlin rookie test, driving for ABT CUPRA.